alecomunian/cmmpy/README.rst

 Download and install
 -----------------------------

-A the moment the package is not available from the `Python Package Index repository <https://pypi.org>`_, therefore to install it you need to:
+A the moment the package is **not** available from the Python Package Index repository, therefore to install it you need to:

 1) Download or clone the repository from the link